-I began journalling six years ago as my Reiki path was in its infancy but Spiritual path was a bit further down the road.
-It was suggested that we keep a record, a diary, a journal of what transpired over the 21 days of self healing, which is the norm after a Reiki attunement.
+I began journalling a number of years ago when my Reiki path was in its infancy but my Spiritual path was a bit further down the road.
+It was suggested that we keep a record, a diary, a journal of what transpired over the 21 days of self-healing, which is the norm after a Reiki attunement.
 I thought that this was the key to tracking my life and ensuring the good, the mystical and the inspired moments were recorded and never forgotten.
 It transpired that it also helped me observe and record my daily interactions, actions, situations and events that unfolded.
-I started to look at elements within my life as my own creation and resulted in a greater awareness of my emotions and triggers, that i needed to visit and change.
-I knew that i would have more opportunities to change my actions or even better, not to react and take mindful route of being present.
+I started to look at elements within my life as my own creation and resulted in a greater awareness of my emotions and triggers, that I needed to visit and change.
+I knew that I would have more opportunities to change my actions or even better, not to react and take the mindful route of being present.
 Everything cycles in life until we get the message.

 Reiki practice Logging and tracking

-If you meditate, you can record what you experience and maybe be presented with insights that help you in your life.
-Going a little bit deeper, its paramount to record experiences, insights and soul communications either form your higher self or your guides.
+If you meditate, you can record what you experience and you may be presented with insights that asist you in life.
+Going a little bit deepit’s its paramount to record experiences, insights and soul communications either from your higher self or your guides.
 These experiences are entangled with the different layers of consciousness and can easily be misinterpreted or pieces forgotten, so its good practice to log these right away.

 Journalling as a powerful tool for self transformation

 Everyday is an opportunity to heal and transform.
 Scientific research states that the act of writing or typing accesses your left brain, which is logical, analytical and rational.
 While your left brain is preoccupied, your right brain is free to create, intuit and feel.
 Writing therefore removes mental blocks, helps to externalise thoughts and feelings, almost like a ‘brain dump’.
 This allows you to momentarily clear the filters, blocks and resistance to gain intuitive insight about yourself and creates the space for a balanced ‘ brain connection’.